vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 It may be noted that generally all the grand annual festivals in big and small temples in South India are celebrated in Phālguna.

 A few minor matters are noted here; On Phā. śu.
-8 worship of Laksmi and Sitā with gandha &c.
+8 worship of Lakṣmi and Sitā with gandha &c.
 (KKN 441-443, KR 527, quoting Brah.)
-On Phā. pūrnimā if there be Phalguni-nakṣatra one should donate a bedstead with good coverlets and thereby one secures a beautiful wife that brings a fortune (V. Dh.
-90.); as Aryaman was born of Aditi and Kaśyapa and the Moon from Atri and Anasāyā on Phā. pūrpimā, both the Sun and Moon should be worshipped at moonrise and songs, dance and music should be indulged in; KR 530, quoting Brah. and KKN 443; on this pūrnimā a temple festival is held in South India called Uttira.
+On Phā. pūrṇimā if there be Phalguni-nakṣatra one should donate a bedstead with good coverlets and thereby one secures a beautiful wife that brings a fortune (V. Dh.
+90.); as Aryaman was born of Aditi and Kaśyapa and the Moon from Atri and Anasāyā on Phā. pūrpimā, both the Sun and Moon should be worshipped at moonrise and songs, dance and music should be indulged in; KR 530, quoting Brah. and KKN 443; on this pūrṇimā a temple festival is held in South India called Uttira.

 Phālgunasraranadrāduśi-when Dvadasi has śravapa-nakṣatra,